reinhart1010/nix/docs/en/common/bw.md

 ---
 # bw

-A CLI to access and manage a Bitwarden vault.
+Access and manage a Bitwarden vault.
 More information: <https://help.bitwarden.com/article/cli/>.

 - Log in to a Bitwarden user account: